astrieanna/Projects/README.md

 **Mp3 Player** - A simple program for playing your favorite music files.
 Add features you though are missing from your favorite music player.

+**Music Player** - A simple interactive program that lets the user play notes in real time.

 ## Graph Algorithms

 **Dijkstra’s Algorithm** - Create a program that finds the shortest path through a graph using its edges.

+**Kosaraju's Algorithm** - Create a program that finds the strongly connected components of a direct graph, using [Kosaraju's Algorithm](http://en.wikipedia.org/wiki/Kosaraju%27s_algorithm)

+**Knight's Tour** - Create a program that given a natural number N, computes a [knight's tour](http://en.wikipedia.org/wiki/Knight%27s_tour) of an NxN chessboard.

+**Minimum Spanning Tree** - Create a program that finds the minimum spanning tree of a graph (using [Prim's Algorithm](http://en.wikipedia.org/wiki/Prim%27s_algorithm) or [Kruskal's algorithm](http://en.wikipedia.org/wiki/Kruskal%27s_algorithm).)

 ## Pull Data from Web APIs